-To assemble our third annual ranking of the best steakhouses in America, we started by compiling a list of more than 200 of America’s leading examples, culled from pre-existing rankings by leading authorities both in print and online, and also based on suggestions from chefs and restaurateurs from across America.
-For the sake of fairness, we excluded chains with more than a few locations, like Capital Grille, Fleming's, and Smith & Wollensky.
-We also barred restaurants that don’t focus primarily on steaks, such as San Francisco’s House of Prime Rib (prime rib is technically a roast, not a steak).
+To assemble our ranking of the best steakhouses in America, we started by compiling a list of more than 200 of America’s leading steakhouses, culled from pre-existing rankings by leading authorities both in print and online, and also based on suggestions from chefs and restaurateurs from across America.
+We excluded chains with more than a handful of locations, like Capital Grille, Fleming's, and Smith & Wollensky, as those deserve their own ranking (along with less-expensive steakhouse chains).
+We also barred restaurants that don’t focus primarily on steaks, such as San Francisco’s House of Prime Rib (prime rib is technically a roast, not a steak) and New York’s Minetta Tavern.
 Ethnic steakhouses, like Brazilian churrascarias, were also left out since they form a category of their own.

 We then judged them according to strict criteria: Is the meat sourced reputably and USDA Choice or Prime?
 Is it dry-aged, and if not, is it as high-quality as can be?
 Is it served at the proper doneness without fail and with a touch of ceremony?
 Is it revered by locals and out-of-towners alike?
 We also considered the overall steakhouse experience.
 No matter the setting, the service must be top-notch, the attention to detail should be spot-on, and diners should feel compelled to sit back in their chair after their meal, pleasantly stuffed and content in the knowledge that they just ate one heck of a steak.

-So journey with us to a fabled dining room on a ranch in a small Texas town (Perini Ranch), a Tampa legend with seven different cuts in 51 sizes and a 7,000-bottle wine list (Bern's), Las Vegas palaces run by the likes of Batali and Jean-Georges, a New York spot that’s famous for its steaks and infamous for a mob hit (Sparks), and everywhere in between on our quest to find the 50 best steakhouses in America.
+So journey with us to a fabled dining room on a ranch in a small Texas town, a Tampa legend with seven different cuts in 51 sizes and a 7,000-bottle wine list, Las Vegas palaces run by the likes of and Jean-Georges and José Andrés, a New York spot that’s famous for its steaks and infamous for a mob hit, and everywhere in between on our quest to find the 50 best steakhouses in America.